dotnetcore/FlubuCore.Examples/README.md

 * see FlubuCore wiki for how to get started with flubu
 #### .net core xproj ####
 * Clone source code.
-* Examine build script project in .Netcore_1.1.xproj folder  especialy buildscript.cs
+* Examine build script project in .Netcore.xproj folder  especialy buildscript.cs

 * In cmd navigate to NetCore_xproj folder
 * run dotnet restore